Stepping through the mirror - the anatomy of denial.

 Person A tells person B that when B does x,y and z, there is a serious problem.

-I don't think that I used those words hallucinating and I wanted to die in any communication with Kit?
-I don't think that I ever told him how bad it was!
-I certainly made every attempt not to show it.
 Perhaps I should have?
-He seemed pretty invested in the drama triangle though...even after I'd explained that when we think back on any traumatic incident, we are all three (4!) roles; victim, perpetrator, rescuer, bystander, It is a really hard path to walk, to see intrusive memory as a wake up call; to either go to the police, launch the campaign, and to celebrate and validate one's own courage in getting through...but also to understand self-abandoning, and the addictive nature of pain.
+He seemed pretty invested in the drama triangle though...even after I'd explained that when we think back on any traumatic incident, we are all three (4!) roles; victim, perpetrator, rescuer, bystander, It is a really hard path to walk, to use playback as a wake up call; to either go to the police, launch the campaign, and to celebrate and validate one's own courage in getting through...but also to understand self-abandoning, and the addictive nature of pain.

 I will copy and paste my letter to him, further down this page.